kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 ### Component lifecycle

-By default, all components have no life cycle, they are simply created through the constructor and GC'd when they are no longer needed.
+By default, all components are singletons through the constructor.
-If you need to do some actions when the component is initialized or after it is released, you must have the component implement the `Lifecycle` interface:
+If you need to do some actions when the component is initialized, or before it is released, you must implement `Lifecycle` interface:

 ```java
 public interface Lifecycle {